-Slavyanka is situated in the southern outskirts of St Petersburg, along the river Neva where it meets the Slavianka river.
-This part of the city has been defined as an important area for urban regeneration and an extensive development has been done in the area.
-The development of Slavyanka has been divided into four distinct land parcels: containing residential, commercial and public premises for more than 20 000 new inhabitants.
-As a part of the commission, Tovatt Architects and Planners also studied a future extension of the development to southeast, including a commercial centre, a sport centre and a business park.
-The Masterplan forms a structure built around a few strong main structuring elements of high-quality public spaces, developed in collaboration with the landscape architect Johan Paju.
-The river-walk towards Neva and its Harbour Square, The River Park along Slavyanka and its Park Square and a central main street that connects the two squares under the heavy trafficked Sovetsky Prospect in connection to its tram/main bus stop.
-As a second stage of the project Tovatt Architects and Planners developed two typical blocks as a pilot project, in greater detail.
-One with large tower buildings towards Neva and one courtyard block.
-The study was done to make sure that the masterplan could be implemented combining a very high density with and urban structure, forming a public realm with a human scale.
-One big challenge was to comply with local parking, fire and sun requirements, and at the same time shape well-defined walking-friendly open spaces – in contrast to most similar local high-density developments at the time, creating big mega structures of free-standing high-rise volumes and large vast spaces often taken over by traffic and parking.
+Slavyanka is situated at the southern outskirts of St Petersburg along the river Neva, where it meets the Slavianka river.
+This part of the city has been defined as an important area for urban re-generation and an extensive development has been done in the area.
+This development area of Slavyanka has been divided into four distinct land parcels, containing residential, commercial and public premises for more than 20 000 new inhabitants.
+As a part of the commission, Tovatt Architects and Planners also studied future extensions of the development to the southeast, including commercial centre, sports centre and a business park.
+The Masterplan forms a structure built around a few strong main structuring elements of high-quality public space, developed in collaboration with the landscape architect Johan Paju: The river-walk towards Neva and its Harbour Square; The River Park along Slavyanka and its Park Square; and a central main street that connects the two squares under the heavy trafficked Sovetsky Prospect, in connection to its tram/main bus stop.
+As a second stage of the project, Tovatt Architects and Planners developed two typical blocks as a pilot project in greater detail: one with large tower buildings towards Neva and one courtyard block.
+The study was done to make sure that the masterplan could be implemented, combining a vey high density with an urban structure, forming a public realm with a human scale.
+One big challenge was to comply with local parking, fire and sun requirements, and at the same time shape well-defined walking-friendly open spaces in contrast to most similar local high-density developments at the time, creating big mega structures of free standing high-rise volumes and large vast spaces often taken over by traffic and parking.